LuxuSam/PhysicalButton/README.md

 The Buttons have to be plugged in to a ground pin and the desired GPIO Pin that you want to use.
 The GPIO must be chosen in BCM mode (see https://pinout.xyz/).
+If you have other plugins installed that use GPIOs, make sure those plugins are also set to BCM mode.

 ## Configuration